requinDr/tsukiweb-public/CONTRIBUTING.md

 10) The preprocess of the original script should be limited to what would apply to a maximum of Ponscript VN.

 ## Code
-- indent is 2 spaces for `.tsx` files.
-- layers are toggled using context.
+- In-game layers are toggled using context.
 They are moved from back to front using CSS property `z-index`.
+- Assets have been separated from the repo.